Mathics3/mathics-core/.github/ISSUE_TEMPLATE/bug_report.md

 ## Additional context

 <!--
-Add any other context about the problem here.
+This is optional.
+Pleaes add any other context about the problem here.
 -->